 I also deliver in-house training workshops as well.
 Please visit Scott Ambler + Associates for more information.

 Sadly I'm not the most photogenic person.
 If I've sent you to this page to pick up a photo of me for a brochure then please choose from any on this page.
 I've posted several pictures in order of my preference immediately below.
 The second and third were taken at Machu Picchu in January 2004, I was in the first group to get on the Andes trail that year.
 The next picture was taken in New Zealand just outside of Queenstown on the south island in the Spring of 2003.
-The fifth one was taken by my wife when we were in DC, the sixth in Belize, and the seventh one in 2007 in Mexico, and the eight one is another professional shot.
+The fifth one was taken by my wife when we were in DC, the sixth in Belize, the seventh one in 2007 in Mexico, and the eight one is another professional shot.

 Master of Information Science (MIS)